spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

 The `config` object contains the entire stage config.
 In this Wait-stage example, `config` includes only `waitTime`.

-You can set a value for any property in a stage, and that value is set in the stage when the pipeline is instantiated.

 The example above shows a value for `waitTime` in the `config` element.
 When the pipeline is instantiated from this template, the `waitTime` is set to `67`.